zompiexx/wargames/README.md

   * HELP updated to include all valid commands for user and Joshua WOPR sessions
   * Logon Screen for users added, Welcome to NORAD, Cheyenne Mountain Complex.
   * Option to change area code in the dialer and save new default
   * User access levels from 1 - 5 now valid.
-For INTERNET and ARPANET access, Level 3 required, Backdoor and User Management functions, level 5 required.
+For INTERNET and ARPANET, Access Level 3 required, Backdoor and User Management functions, Access Level 5 required.
+Basic permissions, Access Level 1 Required.
+2,4 for future development.

 * Bank
   * Very simple program, just accepts any username and password